-This is the star attraction when it comes to the most sought after wilderness destination of Srilanka.
+This is the star attraction when it comes to the most sought after wilderness destination of Sri Lanka.
 The park lies on a coastal plain in the south-east of Sri Lanka, east of Tissamaharama, in the Hambantota district.
 The recorded history of Yala dates back to 500 BC.
-A young prince, named Rohana from neighboring India established the city and kingdom of ‘Rohana’ in the ‘revenue division’ of Magama Pattu, thus recording the beginning of the Rohana dynasty.
+A young prince, named Rohana from neighbouring India established the city and kingdom of ‘Rohana’ in the ‘revenue division’ of Magama Pattu, thus recording the beginning of the Rohana dynasty.

 History further records that in 307 BC a fugitive prince Mahanaga established an independent sovereignty, making Magama, a small hamlet near the Kirindi Oya mouth, his capital.